hypercerts-org/hypercerts/docs/docs/faq.md

 ### What are the required fields to generate a hypercert?

-There are six required dimensions:
+There are six required fields:

 1. Set of contributors: An ordered list of all contributors, who claim to do or have done the work described by this hypercert.
-2. Scope of work: A conjunction of potentially-negated work scope tags, where an empty string means “all”:
+2. Scope of work: A conjunction of potentially-negated work scope tags, where an empty string means “all”.
 3. Time of work: A date range, from the start to the end of the work being claimed by this hypercert.
-4. Scope of impact: A conjunction of potentially-negated impact scope tags, where an empty string means “all”:
+4. Scope of impact: A conjunction of potentially-negated impact scope tags, where an empty string means “all”.
 5. Time of impact: Date ranges from the start to the end of the impact.
 6. Rights of the owners: An unordered list of usage rights tags, which define the rights of the owners of this hypercert over the work being claimed by this hypercert.